NCBI-Hackathons/NovoGraph/README.md

                              --output combined.sam

-## As input for the next script, conver the SAM to a sorted BAM
+## As input for the next script, convert the SAM to a sorted BAM
+## Index as well
 samtools view -u combined.sam | samtools sort - > combined_sorted.bam
-## Index as well
 samtools index combined_sorted.bam